 As production environments are pushed to produce more product per day and the variety of packaging designs increase, the coding technology needs to be as flexible as the material it is coding onto.
 Having fast, flexible and reliable coding technology is no longer a wish but a necessity to meet today’s modern production demands.

 When coding of flexible packaging went from being hand applied labels to on-line, hot stamping was one of the first methods used.
 Yet while it has its place in printing history, new technologies are making hot stamping commercially unviable.
 Hot stamping’s weakness lays with its static die based typeface, the highly manual job of cooling the coder and then physically changing the typeface character by character for each job, batch change, and shift change.
 This means that this technology has high downtime and is unprotected from human error.
 This potential re-work induced by human error, increased downtime for code changes, and the relatively short printing rolls, means that the overall OEE can severely impact your facilities productivity.
 Print quality can be inconsistent during the life of the typeface again enhancing the risk of reworks - raising production waste and decreasing output.

 Also, as we move into a digital age, where customers often demand more interaction with the product or brand, this traditional technology can not produce QR codes and 2D data matrices that allow an enhanced product experience.

-See how Dobson & Sons in the UK transitioned from old coding technology to digital thermal transfer overprinting with Domino:
+See how Dobson & Sons in the UK, a family-owned business with over 150 years of history, transitioned from old coding technology to digital thermal transfer overprinting with Domino: